MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/nc-wmilib-wmi_query_reginfo_callback.md

+#### WMIREG_FLAG_INSTANCE_BASENAME

+Requests WMI to generate static instance names from a base name provided by the driver at the <i>InstanceName</i>.
+WMI generates instance names by appending a counter to the base name.

+#### WMIREG_FLAG_INSTANCE_PDO

+Requests WMI to generate static instance names from the device instance ID for the PDO.
+If the driver sets this flag, it must also set <i>Pdo</i> to the PDO passed to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
+WMI generates instance names from the device instance path of the PDO.
+Using the device instance path as a base for static instance names is efficient because such names are guaranteed to be unique.
+WMI automatically supplies a "friendly" name for the instance as an item in a data block that can be queried by data consumers.

+#### WMIREG_FLAG_EVENT_ONLY_GUID

+The blocks can be enabled or disabled as events only, and cannot be queried or set.
+If this flag is clear, the blocks can also be queried or set.

+#### WMIREG_FLAG_EXPENSIVE

+Requests WMI to send an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550857">IRP_MN_ENABLE_COLLECTION</a> request the first time a data consumer opens a data block and an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550848">IRP_MN_DISABLE_COLLECTION</a> request when the last data consumer closes the data block.
+This is recommended if collecting such data affects performance, because a driver need not collect the data until a data consumer explicitly requests it by opening the block.

+#### WMIREG_FLAG_REMOVE_GUID

+Requests WMI to remove support for the blocks.
+This flag is valid only in response to a request to update registration information (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551731">IRP_MN_REGINFO</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff551734">IRP_MN_REGINFO_EX</a> with <b>Parameters.WMI.DataPath</b> set to WMIUPDATE).

 ### -param InstanceName [out]

 A pointer to a single counted Unicode string that serves as the base name for all instances of all blocks to be registered by the driver.
-WMI frees the string with <a href="..\wdm\nf-wdm-exfreepool.md">ExFreePool</a>.
+WMI frees the string with <a href="..\ntddk\nf-ntddk-exfreepool.md">ExFreePool</a>.
 If WMIREG_FLAG_INSTANCE_BASENAME is clear, <i>InstanceName</i> is ignored.

 ### -param *RegistryPath